kishanpatel789/kp_data_dev_site/content/posts/018_PythonElseStatement.md

     print("No admin user found!")
 ```

-But this requires the creation of a separate variable `admin_found` and another if-statement to check whether an admin was found.
+But this requires an extra variable `admin_found` and another if-statement to check whether an admin was found.
 The for-else performs the same logic more concisely!

 ## 3. The "while" Loop